Fabian Núñez: California State Assembly

 After serving as speaker of the Assembly, Núñez was named as co-chair of the Hillary Clinton 2008 presidential bid.
 He joined a national bipartisan public strategy firm, Mercury, as a partner managing the Sacramento and Los Angeles offices.
 Núñez also serves on the Board of Directors for the U.S Soccer Federation and previously serviced on the University of California Board of Regents.

+In October 2008, Núñez's son Esteban and his friends provoked a fight where Luis Santos was murdered.
+Esteban admitted to stabbing two other students.
+In May 2010, Esteban entered into a plea agreement in which he pleaded guilty to voluntary manslaughter and was sentenced to 16 years in prison for the death of Santos.

+Núñez was a close friend and key political ally of then governor Arnold Schwarzenegger.

+When Esteban Núñez was first arrested, his father used his influence to get him more favorable conditions.
+Letters pleading for a reduction in his son's $2-million bail were sent to the San Diego County Superior Court.
+One letter, on official stationery, came from Núñez's longtime friend, then Los Angeles Mayor Antonio Villaraigosa; one letter came on official stationery from Maria Elena Durazo, head of the Los Angeles County Federation of Labor; one came from California Assembly Republican Leader Michael Villines; and one was sent by California State Assemblyman Kevin de León.
+His bail was reduced to $1 million.

+Just hours before he left office, Schwarzenegger commuted Esteban Núñez's sentence to seven years.
+The commutation, along with Schwarzenegger's failure to notify the family of the victim, outraged them who then tried to sue to stop the commutation but were unsuccessful.
+Subsequently, Schwarzenegger's successor Jerry Brown signed a bipartisan bill in 2011 requiring victims and their families to be given at least 10 days notice before prison sentence commutations.
+In April 2016, Esteban Núñez was released from Mule Creek State Prison after serving less than six years.

 In 2010, Núñez filed paperwork to run for the California State Senate but withdrew.
 Núñez created a campaign finance committee and announced that he would run for California State Treasurer in 2014, when incumbent Bill Lockyer was termed out.
 Núñez formed an exploratory committee for California State Treasurer in 2018.

 Núñez is currently a partner at the public relations and lobbying firm Actum.